Protecting Your Rights After a Motorcycle Accident

 July 28, 2025

 Motorcycle accidents can be devastating, often resulting in severe injuries and a complex legal aftermath.
 If you’ve experienced a motorcycle accident in Washington, it’s crucial to understand your rights and the steps you should take to protect them.
-At Jeffrey S. Floyd & Associates, PLLC, we want to provide insight into how you can safeguard your rights and build a strong case if you’ve been involved in such an unfortunate event.
+At Floyd Personal Injury Law Group, we want to provide insight into how you can safeguard your rights and build a strong case if you’ve been involved in such an unfortunate event.

 Understanding Washington's Motorcycle Accident Statistics